spacetelescope/bibcat/bibcat/llm/README.md

   - mission: the name of the mission class
   - papertype: the type of paper classification
   - confidence: an array of the LLM confidence values of ["science", "mention"]
-  - reason: the LLMs rational for why it's assigning the mission-papertype
+  - reason: the LLMs rationale for why it's assigning the mission-papertype
   - quotes: if able, a list of direct quotes from the paper that back up the LLM's reason.
 (These quotes may be hallucinated!)

 For example, running `bibcat run-gpt -b "2023Natur.616..266L"` produces the following output: